During the summer, the University of Michigan offers a number of learning opportunities for youth.

 The SEP @ the MEZ program is a two week commuter camp held at the Michigan Engineering Zone (the MEZ) at the end of June for 50 students.
 This program is designed to take middle school concepts delivered in Science, Math and English classes in school and develop them in the minds of the students, so that they begin to identify the connections between their class curricula and the real world, its technology and its engineering.

-The Summer Science Academy is a two-week residential experience that brings together 10th and 11th grade high school students throughout Michigan to experience campus and medical school life.
+The Michigan Health Sciences Academy is a two-week residential experience that brings together 10th and 11th grade high school students throughout Michigan to experience campus and medical school life.

 Language and Culture